TheAngryRaven/Ravenclaw/readme.md

 ***
 ## Core Features
+>Many of these features can be removed if desired, this is just a list of everything you get when you download the source.

 #### Basic chat listening
 >Can listen for keywords in the chat and respond, and do various actions.